microsoft/r-server-campaign-optimization/local.md

 Perform these steps on your local computer.

-If you use your local computer you will need to have a copy of R Client on your local machine, <a href="rstudio.html"> installed and configured</a> for your IDE.
+If you use your local computer you will need to have a copy of R Client on your local machine.
+If you use Visual Studio, you can add <a href="https://www.visualstudio.com/vs/rtvs/">R Tools for Visual Studio</a>.
+Otherwise you might want to try <a href="rstudio.html">R Studio</a>.

 Also, on your local computer you will need a copy of the solution code.
 Open a PowerShell window, navigate to the directory of your choice, and execute the following command: